DevMohith/DevMohith/README.md

 ---

 > "Code is not just syntax.
-It's creativity, automation, and transformation." — *You*
+It's creativity, automation, and transformation." — Mohith Tummala